MatterHackers/MatterControl-Help/input/docs/printing/controls/index.md

 ![](https://lh3.googleusercontent.com/JeJSmRR2bVuTg7AQGpeBUjWFielnyhuC4R9MwxGIkwg-ZuaM-FM2jGgVsMyxTwPYi-s_Ys-u4PqXOwPankLv8um-EA=s0)

-These settings are reset to 1.0 after each print is completed.
+These settings are reset to 1.0 whenever MatterControl is restarted.

 ### Speed Multiplier
 The speed multiplier can be used to speed up or slow down a print.
 The speed multiplier applies to all types of moves.
 The lowest possible setting is 0.25 and the highest possible is 3.0.